imageguy/COVID_analysis/README.md

 There is an extraordinary amount of noise in the data, especially between the days of the week.
 Weekends see much less testing and thus much fewer cases, only to have a spike on Monday and Tuesday.
 Almost all analysis is done on the smoothed data - 7 day running average serves as a lowpass filter.
 In particular, smoothed data is used to generate the derivatives, which are again smoothed a bit.

 Note that this smoothing makes the reported state of affairs lag a bit after the raw data.

+Current code can also process opening and closing actions for each state (if any).
+The close and open actions are represented as dashed vertical lines in the positives and new cases graphs.
+Events are given in actions.json file, which is currently only partially populated.
+The parsing code in process.py has been commented out, since the actions did not seem to provide any useful insight.
+The data on actions is diverse and hard to gather and the delay in case tracking due to smoothing makes it harder to correlate with the real time government actions.

 I hope you will find these utilities useful.